-Risa befriends, plays and chats with them.
-She even learns from her ghostly friends that they were murdered in this house and they are living here for long.
+Risa befriends, plays, and chats with them.
+She even learns from her ghostly friends that they were murdered in this house and they are living here for a long.
 Even knowing this, she was not afraid and expressed her wish to be with them forever.

 As her mother finds this behavior strange, Risa doesn’t care about the fact that her friends are not visible to others.
 But there is an instance when she is encouraged by her ghost friends to commit suicide to be with them forever.
 She was fortunately saved by her mother and a wise man helped her to see the real forms of her friends.